nolanplatt/LLMUsabilityEvaluations/README.md

 # LLMUsabilityEvaluations

-Data and code for our full-paper **Catching UX Flaws in Code: Leveraging LLMs to Identify Usability Flaws at the Development Stage**, as submitted to [VLHCC 2025](https://conf.researchr.org/home/vlhcc-2025).
+Data and code for our paper **Catching UX Flaws in Code: Leveraging LLMs to Identify Usability Flaws at the Development Stage**, as accepted to [VLHCC 2025](https://conf.researchr.org/home/vlhcc-2025).

 ## Methodology
 The essence of this repository is to analyze usability evaluations conducted by Large Language Models (LLMs).